 After you have defined the desired state for the cluster, controllers are in charge to match that state in the cluster.

-From the kubernetes documentation: For simplicity you can think of this as te following
+From the Kubernetes documentation: For simplicity you can think of this as the following

 1. What is the current state of the cluster (X)?
 2. What is the desired state of the cluster (Y)?
 3. X == Y ? true - Do nothing. false - Perform tasks to get to Y (such as starting or restarting containers, or scaling the number of replicas of a given application).
 (Return to 1)

 A pod is a set of containers with shared storage/network.
-Containers within a pod share IP address and port space, and can find each other via localhost.
-You can think of them as many process running in the same OS.
+Containers within a pod share IP address and port space and can find each other via localhost.
+You can think of them as many processes running on the same OS.

-There are interesting applications for pods (besides just serving or running a single application), for example «Sidecar Containers» which enhances the functionality of the main container.
+There are interesting applications for pods (besides just serving or running a single application), for example, «Sidecar Containers» which enhances the functionality of the main container.
 An example I created is a Pod with Hugo Static Site Framework.
-The pod contains 3 containers which share a common files volume, git-sync keeps the master branch of the site up to date, ottogiron/hugo regenerates the site when new changes are found, and an standard nginx image serves the generated static content.
+The pod contains 3 containers which share a common files volume, git-sync keeps the master branch of the site up to date, ottogiron/hugo regenerates the site when new changes are found, and a standard Nginx image serves the generated static content.
 You can check an example here: https://github.com/ottogiron/hugo-k8s-test.